 With only around 200 individuals accounted for in the wild, the Chinese alligator is listed as a critically endangered species.
 Currently, conservation efforts are being made to the re-populate the species in wild habitats, as well as protecting the alligator with strict restraints on trade and exportation worldwide.

-The freshwater Finless Porpoise also makes it home in the shallower waters of the Yangtze.
+The freshwater Finless Porpoise,which is also known as Yangtze River Dolphine, also makes it home in the shallower waters of the Yangtze.
 Missing its dorsal fin, the people of China aptly have named it the 'river pig'.
 The Finless Porpoise is also in danger of becoming extinct.
 Only around 800 of the animals remain in the river, and that number is rapidly dropping.
 But just like the Chinese alligator, efforts are being made to decrease sand dredging, which muddies the lakes and disturbs the porpoise's habitat.

 The clearer, fast running waters of the Yangtze support the curious Chinese Giant Salamander.
 It prefers dim, rocky mountain streams, and has been over hunted for its use in tradition Chinese medicines.
 Dark dwelling places have left them nearly blind.
 They relies on sensory nodes to detect their prey.
 While most are not quite as large as the name would imply, some reach up to 1.8 meters (5.9 feet).

 The Chinese Paddlefish is the one of the largest fresh water fish in the world.
 An individual animal can reach lengths of up to 2 meters (6.5 feet) and weigh around 25 kilograms (55 pounds), and is equipped with a long paddle-like snout to stir up the bottom while looking for food.
 Poetically referred to as the "Giant Panda of the River", these massive swordfish-like creatures are critically endangered, threatened by dams, which divide and isolate groups.
-Last confirmed living fish was sighted in early 2003 in the Yangtze.
+Last confirmed living fish was sighted in early 2003 The Yangtze River.

 Named a 'national treasure' by the Chinese government, the Yangtze Sturgeon, also known as Dabry's Sturgeon, is truly a living fossil.
 Thought to have lived amongst the dinosaurs, this bony river fish spends its life in both fresh and salt water, much like the salmon.
 The sturgeon migrates upstream to reproduce in the Yangtze's fresh waters.
 Its existence is also threatened by pollution and other harmful acts by man.
 A recent re-population program by the Chinese Academy of Fisheries Sciences has bred the species in captivity in hopes of restoring the river's population before it is lost forever.